A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Experiments

-All paraphrase models are Transformer base models \citep{vaswani_attention_2017}: 6 layers, 8 heads, word embedding dimension of 512, feedforward dimension of 2048.
-We set dropout to 0.1 and tie all embeddings to the output layer with a shared vocabulary size of 33,152.
-We use the same vocabulary (including the 256 unique cluster codes) for all models.
-We adopt Adam optimisation with a scheduled learning rate (initial $3\times10^{-4}$) and mini-batch size of 64.
-We train each model on 4 GTX Titan X GPUs with a gradient update delay of 2, and select the final model based on validation \bleu.
-All models are trained using the Marian NMT toolkit \citep{junczys-dowmunt-etal-2018-marian}, except for the sampling-based approaches and the constraint approach, for which we use the Sockeye toolkit, since Marian does not support these features \cite{hieber-etal-2018-sockeye}.
+Paraphrase models are Transformer base models \citep{vaswani_attention_2017} (Cf.~App.~\ref{app:training-details} for details).
+All models are trained using the Marian NMT toolkit \citep{junczys-dowmunt-etal-2018-marian}, except for \sampled and the constraint approach, for which we use the Sockeye toolkit \cite{hieber-etal-2018-sockeye}, since Marian does not support these features.

-For baseline models, we produce $n$ additional references by selecting the $n$-best candidate paraphrases from the beam, using a beam size of 20, which is the maximum number of additional references we test.
-For models using cluster codes, paraphrases are produced by selecting the $n$-best cluster codes at the first decoding step and then decoding each of these hypotheses using separate beam searches (with a beam size of 6).
+For baseline models, we produce $n$ additional references by taking the $n$-best in the beam (using a beam size of 20, which is the maximum number of additional references we test).
+For models using cluster codes, paraphrases are produced by selecting the $n$-best cluster codes at the first decoding step and then decoding each of these hypotheses using separate beam searches (of size 6).

-We set $k$ to 256 for $k$-means clustering.
-We train \treelstm sentence encoders using Adagrad with a learning rate of 0.025, weight decay of $10^{-4}$ and batch size of 400 for a maximum of 20 iterations.
-We set the model size to 256 and limit the maximum number of child nodes to 10.
-For \treelstmsemhash we set the bottleneck layer's number of bits to 8 (i.e.~$2^8=256$ codes).
-All other settings follow~\citep{shu-etal-2019-generating}.